danvarelajar/deviceid-repo/README.md

  - There is no need to deploy the irule or create the ELK pool.
 We just neet to create a logging profile that logs all requests with the maximum request size and with splunk format.
 This logging profile will point to the ELK container.
  - Add the logging profile to the virtual server with the security policy you would like to get Device ID+ insights.
  - There are additionals element we need to configure in ELK:
    - Ingest Node Pipelines: In stack management go to Ingest Node Pipelines and create a new one.
-Name it "ingest_slat" and import the following processor, then click on create:
+Name it "ingest-slat" and import the following processor, then click on create:
 ```
 {
   "processors": [